 You want to invest into things, how do you think the epilog will turn out?
 If you want different results from what most people get, then be prepared to think anew, to do anew.
 You like to be different in terms of results?
 You better be prepared to be different in terms of action and practice.

-4. I never could, so it’s OK I fail now
+4. I never could, so it’s OK that I fail now as well

 Nope.
 Past experiences has nothing to do with what is about to happen.
 Most of us think that whatever happened to us in the past is an indicator of everything the future holds for us.
 Long story short, that’s a no.

 If your potential is, in any way, limited to what you have achieved so far, then the logic would be to quit the game since there is no point continuing knowing that you can do only so much.
 But it’s not.
 You see, we let our past experiences shape our present mindset, to undermine our efforts by placing doubt, making lack of confidence, a voice full of skepticism even.